abdh01h/book-borrower/README.md

 ## Requirements

-This project uses Laravel 11.31, therefore the minimum requirement to run the project as below:
+This project uses Laravel 11.31, therefore the minimum requirements to run the project as below:

 - [Composer](https://getcomposer.org/) v2.8.
 - [PHP](https://www.php.net/) v8.3 or higher.